jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-expression-guide.md

 This is essentially a powerful multi-column query that evaluates on a row by row basis whether that row 'passes'.

+> The Expression object and its constituent properties is described from a code perspective in the [Adaptable Developer Documentation](https://api.adaptabletools.com/classes/_src_predefinedconfig_common_expression_.expression.html)

 ## Terminology

 Strictly speakng an **Expression** is an instruction that tells AdapTable to find data that matches specific search criteria.